LaravelDaily/laravel-tips/DB_Models_and_Eloquent.md

 Tip given by [@CatS0up](https://github.com/CatS0up)

 ### JSON Where Clauses

-Laravel offers helpers to query JSON columns for databases that support them. <br>
+Laravel offers helpers to query JSON columns for databases that support them.

 Currently, MySQL 5.7+, PostgreSQL, SQL Server 2016, and SQLite 3.9.0 (using the JSON1 extension)